-Wake Forest School of Medicine's Center of Excellence for Research, Teaching and Learning (CERTL) and the University of Texas at Dallas School of Natural Sciences and Mathematics Institute for Instructional Excellence (TIIE) have been working independently for decades to promote inquiry-based models of instruction that improve student performance.
-As leaders in their respective fields, CERTL has used Problem-Based Learning to motivate acquisition of new knowledge, while TIIE has promoted a guided Project-Based Learning approach to create authentic, student-driven learning.
+Wake Forest School of Medicine's Center of Excellence for Research, Teaching and Learning (CERTL) and the University of Texas at Dallas School of Natural Sciences and Mathematics Institute for Instructional Excellence (IIE) have been working independently for decades to promote inquiry-based models of instruction that improve student performance.
+As leaders in their respective fields, CERTL has used Problem-Based Learning to motivate acquisition of new knowledge, while IIE has promoted a guided Project-Based Learning approach to create authentic, student-driven learning.

-Fortunately, where so many educators settle for an either/or approach to PBL, CERTL Director, Dr. Stan Hill, and TIIE Director, Dr. Joseph Ferrara are promoting a different vision.
+Fortunately, where so many educators settle for an either/or approach to PBL, CERTL Director, Dr. Stan Hill, and IIE Director, Dr. Joseph Ferrara are promoting a different vision.
 Convinced that both Inquiry-Based Learning models have the power to transform student learning and performance, they have combined their respective programs to provide educators stronger and more flexible ways to help students achieve.